annalena-k/annalena-k.github.io/about.markdown

 * (March 2022) attended seminar about classism
 * (October 2021 - 2022) served as student representative of equality council at the TUM physics department and organized regular informal meetings for gender minorities in physics
-* (October 2021) organized networking event for female physics students at TUM
+* (October 2021) organized networking event for female physics students at TUM Since students from marginalized groups face specific challenges and lack support, I decided to exclusively offer mentoring for people from these groups.
+If you are interested, please contact me via email and explain why you reach out to me, specifically.